Wetlands mapping - what's the story?

 You can choose to employ your own ecologist to do this work for you, but this will be at your own cost.

 Call us on 0800 324 636 or email us at firstname.lastname@example.org.
 Explain the nature of your enquiry and your contact details will be passed on to the correct team.
-We will contact you within 2 days to discuss your concerns.
+We will contact you within two days to discuss your concerns.

 No. We will come to your property at no cost to you so that we can check our information and discuss the next steps.
 If there is no wetland identified, it will be removed from the map.